With the massive benefits of Taekwondo, everyone can learn Taekwondo at any age.

 In keeping with the rich culture of Korea and reinforcing tradition, Korean terminology is used by instructors during class and tested at grading.
 Learning Taekwondo is not limited to the techniques, but covers the language and culture in the spirit of martial arts.

-what etiquette do I follow?
+9. What etiquette should I follow?

 Bowing is a tradition in Korea used when entering or leaving the DOJANG (Training Hall).
 It is a sign of respect for instructor's experience, knowledge and commitment to Taekwondo.
 It is also out of respect for the dojang, the art and the ranks.
 This method of recognizing authority, experience, and greater knowledge helps to strengthen a student’s respect for authority in and out of the dojang.
 It also fosters a sense of respect for the training, the goals and the person they aspire to become.
 And in time through training, they learn to respect themselves.

-When bowing, you must not look at the person you are bowing to.
+When bowing, you must not look at the person you are bowing this.
 This is deemed rude and disrespectful.
 Bow by standing in front of the recipient and bending from the waist at about 30-degree angle for three seconds, with hands by the side and eyes on the ground.

 When you greet a Taekwondo instructor or black belt you should bow as above, with your left arm bent horizontally across your front.
 Then you can shake hands with your right hand.
 It's also good practice to greet fellow students this way, especially as a beginner Taekwondo student.
 Traditionally, your bow shows the recipient that you respect and trust him; in return, the recipient bows as way of appreciating and reciprocating your feelings.
-Students should address instructors as Master... instead of by name.
+Students should address instructors as Master instead of by name.

 Lining up in class correctly is also important to show respect.
 The highest ranked student stands at the front of the class on the right side of the Dojang facing in from the door.
 When the first line is full, the next line works the same way according to rank.
 If you are the same grade as another fellow student, stand on the left of him if you are younger or if you have been training less time than him.
 If you are unsure, standing in the position of the lower rank shows courtesy and respect.